enjalot/wwsd/README.md

 The hope is that after going through these three acts you will feel empowered to swap in your own data and add geo contexts to your own data visualization projects!

-One thing this workshop will not show you how to find and process geospatial data.
-There is more and more open data coming online from every level of government (and private organizations), learning how to search for good, complete and relevant data is a challenge unto itself.
-This workshop assumes you have data in GeoJSON format (if you have it in some other common
-format like SHP it is trivial to convert).
-You should have a better sense of how to validate data you have found and make sure its the real deal before you get too far into building your data visualization.

 # Data
 The data used in the following examples is all contained in this repository.
 The